Anand (1971 film): Music

 The background score and songs were composed by Salil Chowdhury, with lyrics by Gulzar and Yogesh.
-Gulzar also wrote the poem Maut Tu Ek Kavita Hai,' which is narrated by Amitabh Bachchan.
+Gulzar also wrote the poem "Maut Tu Ek Kavita Hai", which is narrated by Amitabh Bachchan.

-Before confirming Salil Chowdhury to compose the songs, Mukherjee approached Lata Mangeshkar, as she had previously worked as a music director in Marathi films under the pseudonym 'Anandghan.'
+Before confirming Salil Chowdhury to compose the songs, Mukherjee approached Lata Mangeshkar, as she had previously worked as a music director in Marathi films under the pseudonym "Anandghan."
 However, she politely declined the offer to compose and chose to sing the songs in the film instead.

-One of the songs, 'Kahin Door Jab Din Dhal Jaye,' was originally composed 20 years earlier as a Bengali song titled Amay Prashna Kore Neel Dhrubatara,' and was sung by Hemant Kumar.
+One of the songs, "Kahin Door Jab Din Dhal Jaye," was originally composed and written 20 years earlier as a Bengali song titled "Amay Prashna Kare Neel Dhrubatara," and was sung by Hemant Kumar.

 The background music used in the emotional scenes of the film is based on the tune of the song "Koi Hota Jisko Apna" from Mere Apne, which was released later the same year.
 The music for both films was composed by Chowdhury.

 Anand was one of Rajesh Khanna's few films that do not feature his longtime collaborator Kishore Kumar in their soundtracks.